Levy Nene

-Bi Youan Levy Zacharia Nene (born 17 March 2006) is a professional footballer who plays as a Centre forward for FC Nordsjælland.
+Bi Youan Levy Zacharia Nene (born 17 March 2006) is a professional footballer who plays as a centre forward for Swiss Super League club Lausanne-Sport on loan from Nordsjælland.
 Born in Mali, he is a youth international for the Ivory Coast.

 Club career

 FC Nordsjælland

 Born in Mali, Nene later became a part of the Right to Dream Academy in Ghana, before joining FC Nordsjælland in the summer 2024.

-On July 19, 2024, Nene made his official debut for FC Nordsjælland when he replaced Marcus Ingvartsen in a Danish Superliga match against AaB with just under six minutes remaining.
+On 19 July 2024, Nene made his official debut for FC Nordsjælland when he replaced Marcus Ingvartsen in a Danish Superliga match against AaB with just under six minutes remaining.

+Loan to Lausanne-Sport

+On 29 August 2026, Nene moved to Switzerland and joined Lausanne-Sport on a season-long loan with an option to buy.

 International career

 Nene was born in Kayes, Mali, to Ivorian parents and holds dual-citizenship.

 In October 2023, Nene was selected for the Mali U-17 national team's gross squad for the 2023 FIFA U-17 World Cup, but he did not play in either match.

 On 27 May 2025, he was called up to the Ivory Coast U23s for a friendly. which match he did not play.